-You may either vote "For" the nominees to the Board or you may "Withhold" your vote for such nominees.
-For the other items of business, you may vote "For" or "Against" or abstain from voting.
+With respect to Proposal 1, you may either vote "FOR" both nominees to the Board or you may "WITHHOLD" your vote for any nominee you specify.
+For all other matters, you may vote "FOR" or "AGAINST" or abstain from voting.